devnull-cz/c-prog-lang/modules/count-words.md

 :eyes: [words.c](/src/words.c), it actually uses a library check for white space for simplicity

-:eyes: another solution is [words2.c](/src/words2.c) which is simpler than the first solution.
+:eyes: another solution is [words2.c](/src/words2.c).
+It is even simpler than the first solution while not using the library function.

+Example:

 ```
 $ cat /etc/passwd | ./a.out